The Prophet (ﷺ) said, “The best among you (Muslims) are those who learn the Qur’an and teach it.” [Bukhari]

 Remember the advice by Ibn al Qayyam – for a better memory, do istighfar.

 If your child is having a hard time giving up distractions, keep them encouraged with the WHYs!
-For eg, narrating them the following hadith:
+Like narrating them the following hadith:

 “Prophet (ﷺ) said: “It shall be said – meaning to the one who memorized the Qur’an – ‘Recite, and rise up, recite (melodiously) as you would recite in the world.
 For indeed your rank shall be at the last Ayah you recited.'”
 [Tirmidhi]

-7) Keep a Quran log & reward your child when they may need extra encouragement
+7) Keep a Quran log and you may reward your child when they may need extra encouragement

 “From the very start, I used to make a note of what we did on a daily basis.
 I would write which ayahs we covered.
 The main reason was to log the mistakes that were made.
 It is crucial that they are revisited the next day to ensure the same mistakes aren’t made again.
 The early stage was a lot easier to retain because it was a manageable amount.” says Shabnam.